-Leicester's Jamie Vardy dedicates his crucial away goal in team's 1-2 defeat at Sevilla to his month-old boy, Finley
+Jamie Vardy dedicates goal against Sevilla to month-old son

 Leicester City's Jamie Vardy celebrates after scoring against Sevilla during the Champions League Round-of-16 first-leg match at the Ramon Sanchez Pizjuan Stadium in Sevilla on Thursday.
 Pic/AFP

 Sevilla (Spain): Jamie Vardy dedicated his first Champions League goal to son Finley as the striker's finish gave Leicester renewed Champions League hope.
 The 30-year-old scored to ensure the Foxes still have a chance of reaching the quarter-finals following a 2-1 first-leg defeat at Sevilla on Wednesday.